by Glen Wallace

 Additionally, the jobs created by the mine sound like the sorts of jobs that will soon be replaced by the automation of robots and intelligent machines.
 However, many of the tourism jobs up north are not as amenable to automation.
 For instance, I don't foresee in the future anyone going on a canoe trip in the boundary waters requesting a robot as a guide for their rustic canoe trip.
 And we can only count on people wanting to come and visit the Boundary Waters if they can count on being able to visit a pristine environment.
 But no amount of money or automation will ever be able to undo the damage a copper nickel mine has made once it is done.
 But once we realize we cannot go back and undo the pollution, most of the jobs at the mine will be automated and few jobs will be needed to guide visitors to the Boundary Waters because the lakes and streams have been transformed into a frightening toxic soup.
-People want an authentic pioneer experience in the boundary waters like the Native American's and Voyageurs experienced.
+People want an authentic pioneer experience in the boundary waters like the American Indians and Voyageurs experienced.
 They don't want to share their canoe with a robotic guide and they don't want to be paddling through a toxic wasteland contaminated by the product of modern greed and technology.

 Additionally, being satisfied with any mining company posting a bond as insurance against future groundwater contamination doesn't make sense either.
 An analogy could be made between the sulfide mine bond and a scenario where a manufacture of a dangerously defective product would be allowed to continue to sell that product without a recall simply because they posted a bond that would pay for the medical costs of anyone injured by their product.
 To continue with that analogy, the bond would have to be enough to pay for a lifetime of medical care and costs of anyone permanently disabled by the flawed product.
 No one in government would find such a scenario to be acceptable, then why do some find it acceptable to risk our priceless northern waters just because a corporation can post a bond that will be spent towards nursing a damaged earth, permanently crippled by copper nickel sulfide mine poisoning?